-Befrienders are volunteers who complete a weekend of training and then accept commitment to be visitors.
-Befriending is an extension of pastoral ministry–although it can be informal and simply a way of life that involves listening to others we encounter.
+BeFrienders are volunteers who complete a weekend of training and then accept the commitment to be visitors.
+BeFriending is an extension of pastoral ministry–although it can be informal and simply a way of life that involves listening to others we encounter.
 Training is scheduled annually.
 Contact: Nancy Ludescher, Parish Nurse, 645-8816 ext.
 203

 In 2002 representatives of the Hispanic community at St. Dominic identified access to healthcare and lack of insurance as urgent problems for families.
-In May 2003 parish nurses, church leaders and medical providers from Northfield and Faribault met at St. Dominic to address this community-wide problem.
+In May 2003 parish nurses, church leaders, and medical providers from Northfield and Faribault met at St. Dominic to address this community-wide problem.
 HealthFinders initiated services at Little Prairie United Methodist Church in June of 2005.
-The clinic now provides free medical care for the under or un-insured who live in Rice and Dakota Counties.
+The clinics–with one now in Faribault and one in Northfield–provide free medical care for the under or un-insured who live in Rice and Dakota Counties.
 Dental care is also offered at the Faribault site.

 Meals on Wheels